TYPO3GmbH/querybuilder/README.md

-# TYPO3 CMS Extension "blog"
+# TYPO3 CMS Extension "querybuilder"

 This extension improves the list module by a powerful filter mechanism.